opencobra/cobrapy/release-notes/next-release.md

 ## Fixes

 COBRApy is now compatible with the latest numpy versions and pin to a lower version has been removed.

 ## Other

+Backwards compatibility for pickled models has been improved.

 ## Deprecated features